N-Koshenko/goit-js-hw-06/README.md

-Completing the homework for the JavaScript course "Module 4.
-Objects."
+Completing the homework for the JavaScript course "Module 6.
+Object-Oriented Programming."